-When traveling to Vietnam it is imperative that you get your visa sorted before you arrive.
-Unlike Cambodia where you can pay on arrival or Thailand where you get 30-days free on arrival you must get your visa approved before you arrive.
+When travelling to Vietnam it is imperative that you get your visa sorted before you arrive.
+Unlike Cambodia where you can pay on arrival or Thailand where you get 30-days free on arrival, you must get your visa approved before you arrive.

 For more information on how to obtain your visa, check this post: Vientiane to Hanoi: Why We Chose to Fly.

 Whether you’re travelling long term or just to Vietnam is it always important to learn how to say hello in different languages.
 This not only means that you’re polite but also shows your Vietnamese hosts that you have a respect for their language and culture too.

 To say hello in Vietnamese you say ‘xin chào’, a nice little, easy to remember phrase!